Afcon 2019: David ‘Calabar’ Owino set to start for Kenya against Tanzania | Goal.com

 “Looking at how the coach prepared the team on Tuesday, it seems he has decided to go with Owino in the central defence and will be assisted by Joseph Okumu,” a source with the team in Egypt told Goal.

-“The truth is that Musa Mohammed has a knock and also looked out of position during the opening game against Algeria.
-The coach used Owino in the central defence during the training session on Tuesday and that is a clear indicator that he will start against Tanzania.
+“The truth is Musa Mohammed has a knock and also looked out of position during the opening game against Algeria.
+The coach used Owino in the central defence during the training session on Tuesday and it is a clear indicator he will start against Tanzania.

 “Apart from Musa (Mohammed), another player who is likely to drop to the bench is Dennis Odhiambo since the coach is looking at starting Johanna Omollo so as to give Victor Wanyama a free role in the midfield.”